imbaoyu/Ev3YoctoManifest/README.md

 # Ev3YoctoManifest
-Repo manifest files for the EV3 Yocto project
+Repo manifest files for the EV3 Yocto project.
+Includes all the repos neede to build EV3 Yocto image.